Skip to content

 Oiling your trimmer blades is the single best thing you can do to keep them cutting smoothly.
 Proper lubrication reduces friction, which keeps the blades cool and prevents wear on the motor.
 After cleaning, apply two or three drops of clipper oil directly onto the blades.
 Turn the trimmer on for a few seconds to let the oil spread evenly, then wipe off any excess.
 While some barbers sharpen their own blades, it’s often better to invest in high-quality replacement blades to ensure a perfect cutting edge.
 A sharp, well-oiled blade is key to achieving precise lines.

-Battery and Storage Best Practices
+Tips for Better Battery Life and Storage

 In a fast-paced shop, a dead battery can throw off your schedule.
 To maintain your cordless trimmer’s battery health, avoid leaving it on the charger all day.
 Instead, charge it fully and then remove it from the base.
 It’s also good practice not to let the battery drain completely before recharging.
 When you’re done for the day, store your trimmer in a cool, dry place, preferably in a protective case or on a stand.
 This prevents accidental drops and keeps dust out of the motor.
 Proper storage and charging habits ensure your trimmer is always ready for back-to-back appointments.

-Get the Best Deals on Pro-Grade Trimmers
+Where to Find the Best Deals on Trimmers

 Finding the right stubble trimmer is only half the battle—you also need to get it at a price that makes sense for your business.
 As a professional, you’re not just buying one tool; you’re investing in your craft and your shop’s bottom line.
 This means looking beyond single-item retail prices and thinking like a business owner.
 By tapping into wholesale pricing, choosing the right supplier, and keeping an eye out for smart deals, you can equip your station with top-tier tools without draining your budget.
 Let’s break down how to shop smarter and get the best value on professional-grade trimmers.